friedbrice/friedbrice.github.io/_posts/2016-08-24-automatic-differentiation-revisited.md

 permalink: /blog/15/
 comments: true
 tags:
-- math
+- automatic differentiation
 - calculus
-- automatic
-- symbolic
-- differentiation
+- code
 - haskell
+- math
+- symbolic differentiation
 ---

 [Branium][2] and the [Santa Monica Haskell Users Group][1] were kind enough to give me a chance to present about automatic differentiation for an evening, a topic we've [visited before][3].
 This gave me a chance to improve my existing implementation and even add symbolic differentiation capabilities.